 Skip to content

-For many years, Benin has been experiencing violent events, organised crime, road blockage, and illegal exploitation of the sea.
-The instability and emerging security threats, such as terrorism and religious radicalism have increased after the governmental change in 2016.[1]
-As a response to the situation, the authorities in Benin implemented weapon seizure programmes aiming at the reduction of the number of illicit firearms in circulation.
-Furthermore, Benin has signed and ratified the Arms Trade Treaty (ATT) and the UN Firearms Protocol.[2]
+For many years, Benin has experienced violent incidents, organised crime, road blockages and the illegal exploitation of the sea.
+Instability and emerging security threats, such as terrorism and religious radicalism, have increased since the change of government in 2016.1 In response to this situation, the authorities in Benin have implemented weapon seizure programmes aiming to reduce the number of illicit firearms in circulation.
+Benin has signed and ratified the Arms Trade Treaty and the UN Firearms Protocol.2 The country is also a member of the Multinational Joint Task Force (MNJTF), which became operational in 2015 and supports the Nigerian government in the fight against Boko Haram.3

-Currently, the project on disposal of surplus ammunition and training is being implemented in Benin.
-In 2022, a national weapons and ammunition management baseline assessment was conducted in cooperation with UNIDIR.[3]
+A project on the disposal of surplus ammunition and training is currently being implemented in Benin.
+In 2022, a national weapons and ammunition management baseline assessment was conducted in cooperation with the UN Institute for Disarmament Research (UNIDIR).4

 Launch the country dashboard